 Flying is expensive.
 That is just the world we live in now.
 However, you don’t have to completely be at the mercy of the airlines.
 There are a few tricks of the trade that many frequent travelers use when booking their flights.
-As long as you have a little know-how and a lot of patience, you might be able to get a flight for a price that won’t break your bank.
+As long as you have a little know-how and a lot of patience, you might be able to get a flight for a price that won’t break the bank.
 Here are few things to look for when shopping:

 When are the cheapest days to fly?

-It is common industry knowledge that the cheapest days to fly are on Tuesday and Wednesday, so if flights in or out of a city will be cheaper on those days.
+It is common industry knowledge that the cheapest days to fly are on Tuesday and Wednesday, so if flights in or out of a city may be cheaper on those days.
 Tuesdays and Wednesdays are the slowest days for business travel, which means that there are more empty seats that airlines need to fill.